Switching your current account - made simple

 Your guide to switching current accounts

-You can apply to open your current account in your local branch, or online.
+You can apply to open your personal current account in your local branch, or online.
+If you’re opening a non-personal account please apply in branch.

 Your new account will be up and running within 10 working days once your application has been approved.